 - Zenzal, TJ; Moore, FR.
 2016.
 Stopover biology of Ruby-throated Hummingbirds (Archilochus colubris) during autumn migration.
 The Auk.
 133(2): 237–250.

 - Margenau, EL, et al. 2016.
 Breeding bird response to a second-stage shelterwood harvest in an upland hardwood forest.
 Proceedings of the 18th Biennial Southern Silvicultural Research Conference.

 - Deppe, JL, et al. 2015.
 Fat, weather, and date affect migratory songbirds’ departure decisions, routes, and time it takes to cross the Gulf of Mexico.
 PNAS.
 E6331–E6338.

 - Smith, WH.
 2013.
 Amphibians and large, infrequent forest disturbances: An extreme wind event facilitates habitat creation and anuran breeding.
 Herpetological Conservation and Biology 8(3): 732–740.

 About Walter F. Coxe

-Walter F. Coxe (1898–1987) was one of Birmingham Audubon’s most influential and beloved early members.
+Walter F. Coxe (1898–1987) was one of Alabama Audubon’s most influential and beloved early members.
 A major force in the Alabama conservation movement, Coxe served as president of this organization, as well as of the Alabama Ornithological Society, for numerous years.
 You can read more about the man and his legacy here (from a 1987 issue of Flicker Flashes).